-(ii) Establishment of a framework for sustainability-Specifically, in April 2023 we established a dedicated sustainability-related risk team within the Risk Management As part of our sustainability-related initiatives, in fiscal Department of SuMi TRUST Bank to examine the details of our 2022 we developed a system for responding to climate business activities to implement risk management flows such change, revised our human rights policy, and identified as due diligence utilizing external data on sustainability-related important human rights risks.
-We also developed a system for risks.
-The management flow is scheduled to start in fiscal 2023 for sustainability-related risk management, including human rights certain businesses, such as credit services, and will be upgraded and other environmental and social risk management, based thereafter in light of the consolidation of business operations and on the framework for climate change related risk management. other matters.
+Specifically, in April 2023 we established a dedicated sustainability-related risk team within the Risk Management Department of SuMi TRUST Bank to examine the details of our business activities to implement risk management flows such as due diligence utilizing external data on sustainability-related risks.
+The management flow is scheduled to start in fiscal 2023 for certain businesses, such as credit services, and will be upgraded thereafter in light of the consolidation of business operations and other matters.